 coming in february

-I don’t see things getting better.
-I don’t see people aging gracefully.
-The people around me are exhausted, and everyone seems afraid of the future.
-I’m told to live in the moment, as if the present were a balm and not just another waiting room.
-Maybe it’s only a distraction, a way to delay waking up as miserable as everyone else.
+I don’t see it getting better.
+I don’t see those around me aging gracefully.
+They’re trying, yes, but always with an exhale of disgust.
+Everyone is exhausted and hiding behind their fear of the future.
+I’m told to live in the moment, as if the present were the mint chapstick I used to beg my mother for at the corner store — and not just another waiting room.
+Maybe it’s only a distraction, this moment, a way to delay waking up as miserable as everyone else.
+No one seems happy.
+Only perpetual crawling.
+Trying.

-God, what I’d give to fear the dark again — to feel my heart race for no reason but imagination.
-Now I’d have to jump in front of a speeding bus to feel that same spark.
+God, what I’d give to fear the dark again — to feel my heart race by only flicking a switch.
+Now I’d have to kiss a speeding bus to feel that same spark.
 Life wasn’t simple because worries were lighter; it was simple because small moments were enough.
 Petrichor.
 Warm asphalt.
 Sneaking down the hall at night.
-The humming of a broken pool filter in the summer.
-Bats fluttering in July’s night.
+The hum of a broken pool filter in summer, drifting your overgrown fingernails through the algae.
+Bats fluttering through July’s dark.

 Gregor